 Authenticity: Data shall be from the authorised users with appropriate access rights.
-The allocation of access rights is discussed in clause 6.3.5.
+The allocation of access rights is discussed in clause 6.3.6.

-It is senders’ responsibility to send the accurate data to a smart contract.

-Some of the considerations are as follows:

-Sequencing and Synchronising inter-ledger and intra-ledger executions – (e.g., Output from one ledger is input to another ledger).
+Sequencing and Synchronising inter-ledger and intra-ledger executions: (e.g., Output from one ledger is input to another ledger).
 Some smart contracts are dependent on operations/inputs from other smart contracts, which may be internal or external.
+In such a case, it is important that the execution of the pre-requisite is completed before hand.

 Smart contract execution time depends on factors such as the PDL-type, and a smart contract dependent on such inputs shall allow sufficient time to complete the execution or wait for a signal from other ledger before further execution commences.

-Quality of the data (e.g., syntax, semantics, context) – a smart shall be given accurate input.
-Parties executing the smart contract shall ensure that they send accurate and timely input to the smart contract.

-Internal data inputs
+Internal Data Inputs

 Introduction